Diffusion Models Generate Images Like Painters: an Analytical Theory of Outline First, Details Later: Discussion

 \section{Discussion}

-To what extent do our main findings---outline-first and details-later image generation, low-dimensional trajectories, and increasing commitment to image elements---hold true for other diffusion model variants and other kinds of generative models?
-Simulating reverse SDEs (Eq. \ref{eq:rev_general}) instead of ODEs should not yield many qualitative differences; instead of linear ODEs, one has similarly-behaved OU processes.
-The results of Antognini and Sohl-Dickstein \yrcite{antognini2018walk} show OU trajectories are also very low-dimensional.
-Arguments similar to ones we have made suggest other kinds of models may be e.g. hierarchical.
-Xu and Liu et al.'s Poisson flow generative models \yrcite{xu2022poisson} share the qualitative splitting behavior we described in Section \ref{sec:splitting}, but feature smeared-out charge distributions instead of smeared out Gaussian modes.
+To what extent do our main findings---low-dimensional trajectories, outline-first and details-later image generation, and increasing commitment to image elements---hold true for other diffusion model variants and generative models?
+Simulating reverse SDEs (Eq. \ref{eq:rev_special}) instead of ODEs should not yield many qualitative differences; instead of linear ODEs, one has similarly-behaved OU processes.
+Antognini and Sohl-Dickstein \cite{antognini2018walk} show OU trajectories are also very low-dimensional.
+Arguments similar to ones we have made suggest other kinds of models may possess a simple analytic description early in generation.
+For example, Xu and Liu et al.'s Poisson flow generative models \cite{xu2022poisson,pfgm2023} may feature smeared-out charge distributions.

-Our theory provides a conceptual bridge between diffusion models and GANs.
-In the GAN literature, the idea of generating images by modeling progressively greater levels of resolution is well-established, e.g. by successful architectures like Progressive Growing GAN and StyleGAN \cite{karras2017PGGAN,karras2020StyleGAN2}.
+Our observations provide a phenomenological bridge between diffusion models and GANs.
+In the GAN literature, the idea of generating images by progressively modeling low-to-high resolution is well-established, e.g. by successful architectures like Progressive Growing GAN and StyleGAN \cite{karras2017PGGAN,karras2020StyleGAN2}.
 In this paradigm, early layers synthesize the rough layout of the image from noise, while the last few layers add realistic details.
-At any layer, the image can be visualized by a decoding head, with the decoded image gradually adding details as it approaches the final result.
-We showed that when looking at the projected outcome $\hat{\vec{x}}_0$, diffusion models have an intriguingly similar generative process: the first few steps map the noise pattern to a rough outline, and then finer details are gradually added in.
-The only significant difference is that GAN layers are replaced by reverse diffusion sampling steps.
-This connection may inspire future designs of diffusion models or GANs.
+We showed that when looking at the projected outcome $\hat{\mathbf{x}}_0$, diffusion models have an intriguingly similar generative process.
+Moreover, the effect of injecting noise at different times is similar to injecting noise into different layers of e.g. StyleGAN.
+In this analogy, the sampling steps of diffusion are equivalent to GAN layers.
+This connection may facilitate shared techniques to understand both of them.

-There may also be a sense in which the latent manifold geometry of GANs and diffusion models is similar.
-Wang and Ponce \yrcite{wang2021aGANGeom} found that perturbing the large variance directions of a latent space metric has large and interpretable effects on image generation in GANs.
+The latent manifold geometry of GANs and diffusion models may also be similar.
+Wang and Ponce \cite{wang2021aGANGeom} found that perturbing large variance directions of a latent space metric has large and interpretable effects on image generation in GANs.
 If we interpret the covariance matrix of a Gaussian mode as inducing a metric on the latent space of diffusion models, our perturbation-related observations can be cast in a similar light.